thenativeweb/wolkenkit-documentation/src/docs/latest/getting-started/updating-wolkenkit/changelog/index.md

 The following significant changes have been made since wolkenkit `1.2.0`:

+- **Added** the option to set environment variables
+  - From time to time you want to configure an application at runtime, not at compile-time, e.g. to provide credentials to different environments.
+You can now [set environment variables](../../../../<%= current.version %>/reference/configuring-an-application/setting-environment-variables/) using an application's `package.json` file.
 - **Updated** installation guide for Windows
   - So far, you had to use Hyper-V and Docker Machine to setup wolkenkit on Windows.
 Now you only need Hyper-V which makes installing on Windows much easier.
 The installation instructions can be found at [Installing on Windows](../../installing-wolkenkit/installing-on-windows/).
 - **Fixed** OpenID Connect strict mode